fmhy/edit/.github/CONTRIBUTING.md

 **OR**

-1. Fork the repository by clicking the "Fork" button in the top right corner.
+1. Fork the repository by clicking the "Fork" button in the top right.

-2. Navigate to your fork's homepage and pressing the `.` (period) key on your keyboard.
+2. Navigate to your fork's homepage and press the `.` (period) key on your keyboard.
 This will open the repository in a VSCode-like environment on `github.dev`.

 3. Make your changes, then commit via the source control tab.